Position Opening – Youth Program Lead Instructors

 - Communicate with parents (email, phone calls, in-person, before/after programs) on a weekly basis.

 - Participate in staff meetings, on-going staff development trainings, and other meetings as requested.

-- Supervise & mentor the intern/service instructors that serve our programs.
+- Supervise & mentor the assistant & intern/service instructors that serve our programs.

 Applications will be reviewed on a rolling basis.
-We encourage interested individuals to apply as soon as possible and we anticipate that most lead instructor openings will be filled May 1st.
-Some openings for Substitutes and Instructors-In-Training may remain afterwards.
+We encourage interested individuals to apply as soon as possible and we anticipate that most lead & assistant instructor openings will be filled September 1st.
+Some openings for substitutes may remain afterwards.

 More about who we are: